 → More: The Rev. John Barton “Bart” Day Speaks on the KFUO Morning Show

 Bosnia, Serbia, Croatia and Montenegro raised some $395 million at an international donors conference to help house 74,000 people who have been living as refugees for over two decades.
 The countries sought to raise $660 million to help those who have fled their homes during the 1990′s wars in the former Yugoslavia resettle in their

 → More: HEADLINES: Refugees

 A locally authored plan to allow undocumented agricultural and service-sector workers to legally stay in California cleared its first legislative hurdle Wednesday.
 The Assembly’s Committee on Labor and Employment endorsed the Agricultural Jobs and Industry Stabilization Act with a 4-1 vote.
 The committee’s vote fell along party lines, with Republican Assemblyman Mike Morrell opposing it.
-Two lawmakers

 → More: HEADLINES: Immigration

 “Happy families are all alike; every unhappy family is unhappy in its own way.”

 As it is with Leo Tolstoy’s observation about families, so it is with laws.
 At first glance, there’s so much that’s unhappy about the anti-immigrant laws of both Arizona (SB 1070) and Alabama (HB 56) that it would be easy to